ontology-cbg/ontology-cbg.github.io/source/index.rst

 Introduction
 ============

-Welcome to the online resources for ONTOLOGY DNA Barcoding.
-ONTOLOGY supports the preparation of specimens for barcoding by assembling required data in a structured format ready for upload to BOLD.
-Ken is testing an edit.
+Welcome to the manual for ONTOLOGY, and end-to-end platform for DNA barcoding and metabarcoding.
+ONTOLOGY software is designed to work with our freeze-dried PCR microplates.

+ONTOLOGY contains two workflows: **DNA barcoding** and **metabarcoding**.
+The DNA barcoding workflow is designed to facilitate sequencing of *individual specimens*, whereas the metabarcoding workflow is   that contains `a link to BOLD`_.

+.. _a link to BOLD: https://boldsystems.org/

 Feedback
 ========